temporalio/sdk-python/README.md

 encoding as JSON.
 Since Python is a dynamic language, when decoding via [`json.load`](https://docs.python.org/3/library/json.html#json.load), the type is not known at runtime so, for example, a JSON object will be a `dict`.
 As a special case, if the parameter type hint is a data class for a JSON payload, it is decoded into an instance of that data class (properly recursing into child data classes).
+Currently this capability does not extend to any other type hints that may wrap a data class like `Optional`, `List`, etc. This support is planned.

 ### Workers